Free Software activities

 January was spent working with Freexian on LTS / ELTS administration and these funded projects;

-- There is also a fair amount of email communication in LTS / ELTS and there's been some wiki gardening as well.
+There is also a fair amount of email communication in LTS / ELTS and

 - I'm pretty excited about the ideas presented in grow your ideas.
 The issues got some attention after a recent email to the Debian developers mailing list.